PennyLaneAI/catalyst/doc/dev/transforms.rst

         let constructor = "catalyst::createMyHelloWorldPass()";
     }

-When the dialect is built, this tablegen def will be built to a C++ file ``Catalyst/Transforms/Passes.h.inc``, containing the newly defined object called ``MyHelloWorldPass``, alongside the various necessary boilerplate methods in the MLIR infrastructure.
+When the dialect is built, this tablegen def will be built to a C++ file ``mlir/build/include/Catalyst/Transforms/Passes.h.inc``, containing the newly defined object called ``MyHelloWorldPassBase``, alongside the various necessary boilerplate methods in the MLIR infrastructure.
 Tablegen is designed such that we don't have to write all that boilerplate ourselves.

 Now we write the pass itself.
 Create a new file ``mlir/lib/Catalyst/Transforms/MyHelloWorldPass.cpp`` with the following content: